Managers! Is it time for a VMware health check to make sure your virtualization investment is not wasted?

 I know infrastructure budgets are tight, and I also know how difficult it can be to balance CAPEX and OPEX from month to month.

-Over the years, I’ve had the pleasure of creating reports for ROI and TCO as well as calculating monthly staff and environment utilization down to the kilowatt.
+Over the years, I’ve had the pleasure of creating SLA Uptime reports as well as calculating monthly staff and environment utilization down to the kilowatt.

-That’s why performing a regular VMware health check is important because it helps keep VMware costs of ownership low by exposing waste, and providing opportunities to take proactive action.
+This is why performing a regular VMware health check is important because it helps keep VMware costs of ownership low by exposing waste, and providing opportunities to take proactive actions.

 Barring some of the finer details, here’s what I look for: